logixism/wlshot/README.md

 * `wl-copy` - copying the screenshot to clipboard

 ## contributing 🔨
- feel free to submit PRs/issues, and i will take a look at them! p.s: if you can find a way to take png screenshots without it taking a second (on a triple monitor setup), i will gladly accept the solution :)
+ feel free to submit PRs/issues, and i will take a look at them!<br/><br/>
+ p.s: if you can find a way to take png screenshots without it taking a second (on a triple monitor setup), i will gladly accept the solution :)